Silent Vibrations: Embracing Sound in Yoga

 by Mike Burke, Director of Operations

 Now if you had asked me five years ago about the effect that sound and music have on my mental state while balancing on my head, I would have just blankly stared.
-But hundreds of hours of practice and three yoga certifications later, as well as over half a decade at Made Music — where I learned about concepts like sonic humanism and the research into sound, subconscious responses and emotional connections — these are the thoughts that regularly enter my head, regardless of its orientation.
-I now recognize that the power of sound is essential to my practice.
+But hundreds of hours of practice and three yoga certifications later, as well as over half a decade at Made Music Studio — where I learned about concepts like sonic humanism and the research into sound, subconscious responses and emotional connections — these are the thoughts that regularly enter my head, regardless of its orientation.
+I now recognize that how essential sound is to my practice.

 There’s a term used frequently in yoga, prana, which is roughly translated from Sanskrit to “life energy.”
 The belief is that this energy is carried through our breath.
 When we speak, sing, or vocalize sound, we’re using our prana to affect the energy of the area and people around us.
 If you’ve taken a yoga class, you’ve likely sung om at the beginning.
 In additional to the spiritual elements of this mantra, collectively singing this one word as a group establishes a new energy.
 It’s a reminder that whoever you are, whatever you’ve mentally brought with you to the class, it all dissolves into one group consciousness during practice.
 And that’s only the first five minutes of class.